 Head to Twizel – a township built in 1968 as base for one of the most impressive hydro-electric power schemes in the Southern Hemisphere.
-With a diverse array of adventure activities on offer here, it’s an adrenaline junky’s dreamland.
+With a diverse array of adventure activities on offer here, it’s an adrenalin junkie’s dreamland.

 Aoraki Mt.
 Cook's DOC Visitors' Centre has up-to-date local information on the Park's geology, climate, flora and fauna - stop in and chat to a true local.
 There's no better way to get the low-down on this area.

 An hour out of Christchurch the adventure activities and more relaxing pursuits are endless - so remember to allocate plenty of time here!

 Visit historic Cromwell and try their local stone fruit or do a vineyard tour.
 Old Cromwell Town is unique to the area and worth every second of your time.

 Get an overview of Queenstown from the top of the Gondola before deciding which activity, from the many on offer, best suits your tastes.

 Queenstown is a great town to wander by foot, enjoy the lake, outdoor dining and cafes, plus the varied and many shops.
 Park the car up in Man Street car park and enjoy the vibrancy and bustle of the village atmosphere.
 If you need an escape, take a cruise on Lake Wakatipu with the TSS Earnslaw 'Lady of the Lake' , the last remaining coal-fired passenger vessel operating in the southern hemisphere.